Skip to content

 Pick Stovyn if…

-Best for: If you want the broadest detection (thermal + acoustic + optional camera), trusted-contact escalation, and the ability to install in 5 minutes without modifying your stove.
+Best for: If you want the broadest detection (thermal, acoustic, and optional camera), trusted-contact escalation, and the ability to install in 5 minutes without modifying your stove.

 Honest tradeoff: Stovyn does NOT auto-shutoff.
-We made that call deliberately — sudden gas-off mid-cook is its own hazard, and customer surveys say people prefer to be alerted than overridden.
-If you specifically need the stove to physically stop on its own, see Inirv or FireAvert.
+That's deliberate: sudden gas-off mid-cook is its own hazard, and people tell us they'd rather be alerted than overridden.
+If you need the stove to physically stop on its own, see Inirv or FireAvert.

 Pick BurnerAlert if…